pirty6/Computational-Graphics/Lab8/README.txt

 /**********************************************************************
  *  README.txt
- *  TC3022 - Spinning Rubber Ball
+ *  TC3022 - Barycentric coordinates
  **********************************************************************/

 /**********************************************************************
 * What is your name?
 ***********************************************************************/

 Mariana Pérez García